 In the real world, you’ll be cleaning a lot of dust, dander, hair, and maybe some breadcrumbs.

 This dirt has what you call static electricity and don’t drop quickly when the trap door is open.

 According to Wikipedia, statically charged dust likes to cling to other objects because of static electricity.
 In the case of the V6, dust sticks on the plastic shell and inner filter of the bin.

 And when you empty it, these types of dirt don’t just drop down without a fight.

 It stays inside the bin.
 And you’ll need to use your fingers to dislodge it or disassemble the container to clean it thoroughly.

 See what I mean?

 Dyson has improved the design in the V8.
-Instead of just relying on a door and gravity, the new design actually pushes dirt out, at least most of it.
+Instead of just relying on just a trap door and gravity, the new design pushes dirt out, at least most of it.

 Even with all the muck and hair inside, it has a mechanism that pushes stuff out.
 Another area of improvement would be the placement of the lever.

 The V6’s lever is in front of the trigger.